 An experienced traveler, Michael has lived on several continents, including a year spent working as a naturalist and zoologist in Galápagos and three months in Kenya conducting a study of birds of prey.
 He is the author of Galápagos: A Natural History, a comprehensive guidebook which details the natural history of the plants and animals found on the islands.

 He has a passion for science and nature and enjoys sharing his interests with others.
-Since 1986 he has worked at St Michaels University School (SMUS) in British Columbia, teaching a range of disciplines including physics, geology, biology, earth science, environmental science and marine science.
+For 33 years he worked at St Michaels University School (SMUS) in British Columbia, teaching a range of disciplines including physics, geology, biology, earth science, environmental science and marine science.
 One of his jobs outside of teaching is to help integrate technology into the school.
-And along with his wife Monica, Michael was also a senior house parent for a number of years at Barnacle House, one of the school’s boarding houses.

-Michael uses his naturalist experience to lead outdoor education trips and finds great pleasure in seeing others get excited about the things he’s interested in.
-He combines his love of nature and his world-renowned expertise on the Galápagos to lead students through a bi-annual spring break trip to this unique ecosystem.
+Michael uses his naturalist experience to lead outdoor education trips and finds great pleasure in seeing others get excited about the things he's interested in.
+He loves to show how science helps explain much of what we see in the natural world – from tides to rocks and rainbows.
+He combines his love of nature and his world-renowned expertise on the Galapagos to lead frequent trips to this unique ecosystem.

 National Geographic Explorer

 Join us for updates, insider reports & special offers.